DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm.md

 1. [Specify at the service level](#specifying-at-the-service-level), or
 2. [Specify at the cluster level](#specifying-at-the-cluster-level).

-**Default**: If you don't specify any library versions and `apm.instrumentation.enabled=true`, applications written in supported languages are automatically instrumented using the latest tracing library versions.
+**Default**: If you don't specify any library versions and `apm.instrumentation.enabled=true`, applications written in supported languages are automatically instrumented using the latest APM SDK versions.

 #### Specifying at the service level